 Slots Bjergby July 10th 2015

-We have suddenly got new timetable holders and new timetables at the bus stops.
+We had suddenly got new timetable holders and new timetables at the bus stops.

 Instead of being wrapped around the pole and difficult to read – and covered in algae, (see photo) they are now smart square yellow holder frames with a fixture designed to grip the pole (and withstand high winds!) and easily readable with plenty of good info.

-I knew the times of the busses were changing – and then changing yet again, from overhearing two bus drivers chatting together one day at the station.
+I knew the times of the buses were changing – and then changing yet again, from overhearing two bus drivers chatting together one day at the station.

 So a few days after that, I had a chat with a talkative bus driver.
 He appeared to be very late.